ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 ## Customizing Ionic High Contrast Theme

-Ionic has a recommended high contrast theme that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [class](#class).
+Ionic has a recommended high contrast theme that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [CSS class](#css-class).
 Each of these methods involves importing the high contrast theme file with the corresponding name.

 The theme variables are set by importing the relevant high contrast theme file and do not need to be copied into an app.
 For more information on the variables being changed, including additional variables for further customization, refer to the [Themes](themes.md) section.